 In 2013/14 there were 174,900 written complaints in England regarding NHS treatment

-NHS negligence can happen at any time, from the misdiagnosis of an illness to uninformed consent or incorrect surgery leading to further consequences and unnecessary suffering.
+NHS negligence can happen at any time, from the misdiagnosis of an illness to incorrect or negligent surgery leading to further consequences and unnecessary suffering.

 Are NHS Negligence Claims Ethical?